Natsuo Kirino: Works in English translation

 Kirino explains that the title Out has many meanings attached to it—out as in “off the path” or “exit,” out as in “no good,” and out as in “outside.”
 She believes there is “a certain kind of freedom in being completely ‘out.’
 If you go out one exit, there's another door, and if you open that, you don't know what awaits you" When asked about the broken bonds in the story, the author says she believes there is no such thing as society and that we are essentially solitary creatures.
 This becomes clear when people unconsciously release their true nature by committing deviant acts.
-The book's title clearly conveys the experience of being on the out-side of social groups.
+The book's title clearly conveys the experience of being on the outside of social groups.